andraugust/andraugust.github.io/quantum-3.md

 \end{align*}
 $$

 So the center of the wavepacket moves with "group velocity" $$p_0/m$$ just like a classical particle, and the dispersion of the phase waves causes the packet to spread over time.
 The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized and the product $$\sigma_x\sigma_p$$ rises above the Heisenberg lower limit.

+What happens when a Gaussian wavepacket is measured?
+If its energy is measured to be, say, $$E_0$$ then the wavefunction collapses to the eigenfunction corresponding to that energy, namely $$\exp(ix\sqrt{2mE_0}/\hbar)$$.
+But recall that this eigenfunction isn't normalizable, so this wavepacket model comes with a warning regarding its realism.

 ## 2. Harmonic Oscillator